-Today, die casters are metal shaping tools that offer a variety of of metal casting operations for the production of metal products found in a variety of industrial and commercial industries.
+Die casters are metal shaping tools that offer a variety of metal casting operations for the production of metal products; they are found in a variety of industrial and commercial industries.
 In general, die casters work by applying heat and pressure to raw metal materials and forming them into functional parts and products.
-Because the process offers such high levels of controlling, allowing the creation of products that are strong, intricate in design and matched to precise specifications, die casting is one of the most frequently employed metal forming processes in the world.
+Because the process offers such high levels of control, allowing the creation of products that are strong, intricate in design, and matched to precise specifications, die casting is one of the most frequently employed metal forming processes in the world.
 Another reason die casting is so popular is the fact that die casters can quickly create high quality products in large volumes.

 The usefulness of die casters cannot be overstated.
-They are efficient, economical and offer many options related shape, size and materials.
-In addition, die casters, being heat resistant and dimensionally stable, are able to retain the strength of an alloy.
+They are efficient, economical, and offer many options related to shape, size, and materials.
+In addition, die casters, being heat-resistant and dimensionally stable, are able to retain the strength of an alloy.
 Furthermore, the die casting process creates very close tolerances of all shapes, from simple to complex.
-For this reason, little or machining is required on die cast parts.
+For this reason, little to no machining is required on die cast parts.
 If they are well cared for and properly maintained, die casters can last and remain highly functional for years.
 For high quality die castings, a customer’s best course of action is to contact an experienced casting foundry, whose staff will work with customers to design and manufacture a unique part or parts made to their exact specifications.